lousousa/webscrape-wizard/README.md

 - `scp` for secure file transfer.
 - Appropriate permissions for file operations and server access.

-### Installation
-Provide instructions for installing `wget` and `scp` if not already available on the user's system.

-## Installation and Setup

-### Downloading the App
-Steps to clone/download your repository.

-### Configuration
-Instructions for setting up the application, including the setup of `input.txt`.

 ## Usage

 ### Basic Usage